Measure marketing return as business value

 Note, this is sometimes more important than knowing the ROI of a campaign.
 You could have a fantastic ROI from a campaign with a low overall business impact, and an okay ROI from a marketing campaign with a high business value.
 If you only track ROI, you may find that you don’t spend enough on the highest impact campaigns.

 Dealing with Timing

 We often talk with marketers whose offerings have long deal cycles.
-If your business has a 12-month sales cycle, it can be difficult to tie today’s activities to a financial outcome.
-However, if you can construct a marketing funnel that flows all the way through to deal closure, and map your campaign metrics into that funnel, then you can calculate a projected business value for your marketing activities even if they are at the top of the funnel, and won’t generate business value until the next fiscal year.
+If your business has a 12-month sales cycle, it can be challenging to tie today’s activities to a financial outcome.
+However, suppose you can construct a marketing funnel that flows all the way through to deal closure and map your campaign metrics into that funnel.
+In that case, you can calculate a projected business value for your marketing activities even if they are at the top of the funnel, and won’t generate business value until the next fiscal year.

 We believe that the first of these, business value, is under-represented and that it will benefit businesses and marketers to focus as much on return in terms of business value as they do on ROI and CPO.
 The framework we’ve presented here to estimate return in terms of business value is tractable.
 We believe it will strongly assist marketers in explaining the impact their activities are projected to have on the business, and what they actually deliver, in plain English that is understood outside marketing.
 We also believe it encourages marketing teams to measure marketing performance at the right level, which is at the campaign level.